ragor114/InsertDiffusion/README.md

 python main.py --image "./test_images/bikes/166.png" --background_prompt "a bicycle centered in frame in munich, 8k, red gemini, 50mm, f2.8, cinematic"
 ```

 Instead of providing a prompt directly you can use the auto-prompting features by providing the necessary information.
 For bikes you need to provide the desired location, the index of the bike and a path to the datasheet.
 For cars you will have to provide the desired new location, the car manufacturer and car type.
-For products only the new location and a product type is required
+For products only the new location and a product type is required.

+For further options and insertion into a given background consult the full CLI documentation below.

 Instead of using the CLI, you may integrate the procedure into your code with this python function (again make sure to have all dependencies installed and copy the utils module to your project):
 ```python